miho/VWorkflows/README.md

 - Java >= 1.7.25 (Preview Builds of Java 8 >= b105 are also supported)
 - Internet connection (other dependencies are downloaded automatically)
+- IDE: Gradle Plugin (not necessary for command line usage)

 ### IDE